QaziAbsaar/Ocr_Sudoku_EasyOcr/Readme.md

 # Sudoku Solver

-This Python script uses OpenCV and EasyOCR to detect and solve Sudoku puzzles from an image.
+This Python script uses OpenCV and EasyOCR to detect and solve Sudoku puzzles from an image and then use backtracking algorithm to solve the gride.

 ## Features